There are many things to do and see in the neighbourhoods of Genoa.

 A must-see is the famous piazzetta di Portofino, since the Fifties the typical Ligurian small town became the favourite place of many VIPs.

-The view over the sea from the railway live that goes from Genoa to the Cinqueterre is worth the ticket price!
-A train trip to the Cinqueterre is a must for Ligury visitors: they are five small towns over the sea characterized by a beauty which goes beyond words.
+The view over the sea from the railway live that goes from Genoa to the Cinque Terre National Park is worth the ticket price!
+A train trip to the Cinque Terre is a must for Ligury visitors: they are five small towns over the sea characterized by a beauty which goes beyond words.
 Here you can still find the charm of fishermen villages that can be visited on foot.
 You can stop to dive into the sea of follow the trails surrounded by lemon trees, the ones that inspired the poem of Eugenio Montale.

-For shopping addicted, near the Cinqueterre, you can find the Brugnato outlet and, not far from Ligury, there is also the immense mall of Serravalle Scrivia.
+For shopping addicted, near the Cinqueterre, you can find the Brugnato outlet;, not far from Ligury, there is also the immense mall of Serravalle Scrivia Design Outlet & Retail Park.